$S^3$ -- Semantic Signal Separation: Conclusion

 \section{Conclusion}

 We propose Semantic Signal Separation (S\textsuperscript{3}), a novel approach to topic modeling in continuous semantic spaces.
 Inspired by classical matrix decomposition methods, such as Latent Semantic Analysis, S\textsuperscript{3} conceptualizes topics as axes of semantics.
-Through experimental quantitative and qualitative evaluation, we demonstrate that the model sets a new state of the art in topic diversity, performs competitively on topic coherence, and provides high-quality topic descriptions.
-Our analyses also show that S\textsuperscript{3} performs best when no preprocessing is applied to corpora, and has more stable performance across embedding models than previous approaches while managing to be the most computationally efficient of contextually sensitive topic models to date.
+Through experimental quantitative and qualitative evaluation, we demonstrate that S\textsuperscript{3} discovers highly coherent and diverse topics, performs well, and in fact, better without preprocessing, and is, on average, faster than existing contextual topic models, while obtaining better or comparable topics in terms of coherence and diversity.